quux00/go-lightly/go-lightly/README.md

 CSP addresses concurrency interaction patterns - how separate processes, threads or routines communicate and coordinate with each other via **message passing**.
 A CSP language or library is intended to provided constructs that reduce the complexity of inter-process/inter-thread communication using primitives that are easy to use and reason about.
 This means not having to be a deep expert in a system's memory model in order to do concurrent programming.
 Instead, it hides semaphores, mutexes, barriers and other low level concurrency constructs in higher-level abstractions.

-The core constructs of the Go concurrency programming are:
+The core constructs of the Go concurrency programming model are:

 1. Go routines
 2. Synchronous (blocking) channels